Nellore: History

 Nellore was ruled by Ashoka of the Mauryan dynasty in the 3rd century BCE.
 Nellore was conquered by the rulers of the Pallava dynasty and it was under their rule till the 6th century CE, subsequently the Chola rulers ruled Nellore for a long period of time.
 The Cholas met their decline in the 13th century CE.
 Tamil inscriptions indicate that it formed part of Chola kingdom till their decline in the thirteenth century CE.
-It later became a part of Kakatiyas, Vijayanagara Empire, Sultanate of Golconda, Mughal Empire and Arcot Nawabdom.
+It later became a part of Kakatiyas, Vijayanagara Empire, Sultanate of Golconda, Mughal Empire and Arcot Nawab.
+In 1758 Marathas under the command of Balwant Rao Captured Nellore from Nazibulla.
 In the 18th century, Nellore was taken over by the British from the Arcot Nawabs and was part of the Madras Presidency of British India.